SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

   It will _not_, however, tell us a significance cutoff threshold.
 That's ok, we're not crossvalidating due to lack of data anyway.
 - To assess the strength of the model, we'll run each regression model on its own training data (A cardinal sin!
-Or at least an ordinal sin...).
+Or at least an _ordinal_ sin?).
 That will give us a probability of "Worse" for each congressional term.
 We'll sort by that probability, and then do a [Mann-Whitney rank test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) to see if the Worse/Better outcomes are statistically significantly sorted.